 - Leander ISD will generate and send Home Access Account information for Parent / Guardian 1 and 2 on the student’s record.

-- If additional parents/ guardians need access, they may request HAC access through Let’s Talk
+- If additional parents/ guardians need access, please contact your campus registrar.

-- If your forgot your username / password, please try the password reset functionality on the HAC website or contact Let’s Talk
+- If your forgot your username / password, please try the password reset functionality on the HAC website or contact your campus registrar.

 Home Access Center Version 3.1 requires Internet Explorer Version 9, 10 or 11, Chrome, Firefox or Safari browsers.
 Internet Explorer Version 8 is no longer supported.